xiaoylu/leetcode_category/language/Cplusplus/Readme.md

 Rule of Three
 ---
-If one of these had to be defined by the programmer, it means that the compiler-generated version does not fit the needs of the class in one case and it will probably not fit in the other cases either.
-So if a class defines one (or more) of the following it should probably explicitly define all three:
+If a class defines one of the following it should probably explicitly define all three:
 * Destructor
 * Copy constructor
 > `Point(const Point &p) { x = p.x;}`
 * Copy assignment operator
-> `Point& operator=(const Point& p) { x = p.x; }`; Unlike copy constructor, it's okay (not recommended) to use `Point& operator=(Point p) { x = p.x; }`. (why?)
+> `Point& operator=(const Point& p) { x = p.x; }`

-Virtual Constructor == Factory Pattern
+Virtual Constructor for Factory Pattern
 ---
-The virtual keyword can not be put before constructor.
-But what if we need dynamic creation of Derived classes at Runtime?
-The Derived class delegates that responsibility to Base, and provides an input in the form of ID.
-Consumers of User need not recompile their code due to extension of Base.
+Dynamic creation of derived classes at Runtime
 ```
 //// LIBRARY START
 class Base